Robbie-Palmer/personal-blog/_posts/2020-07-01-why-you-should-not-buy-a-house.md

 The huge decrease in house prices caused the Great Recession of 2007/2008.

-People overvalued houses just as they often over value companies, and the bubble burst when they realised the prices had got out of hand.
+People over-valued houses just as they often over value companies, and the bubble burst when they realised the prices had got out of hand.